 In the 1990s, Kaleil worked at Goldman, Sachs & Co. on emerging markets investment banking and risk arbitrage teams based out of New York, where he co-managed one of the largest pools of capital at the time dedicated to active public equity investments in Latin America.
 At Goldman, Kaleil led the firm’s active investments in firms like Bancolombia (formerly BIC) and Telebras, and was a key member of the investment banking coverage teams for Ecopetrol, Iusacell, PDVSA, the Sindicato Antioqueño, Southern Peru Copper Corp, Telefónica del Perú and other major Latin American corporates.

-Kaleil was appointed to U.S. President Barack Obama’s Hispanic Leadership Council in 2009.
-As a trade representative under U.S. presidents William J. Clinton and George W. Bush, Kaleil was a member of the leadership groups of trade missions to Colombia and Mexico.
-He was appointed as an advisor to the World Bank’s e-government Gateway Development Project in 2001 and was elected as a term member of the Council on Foreign Relations in 2003.
+Kaleil was a member of U.S. political and trade missions to Colombia and Mexico, under U.S. presidents William J. Clinton and George W. Bush respectively.
+He was appointed as an advisor to the World Bank’s e-government Gateway Development Project in 2001 and was elected as a term member of the Council on Foreign Relations.

 Kaleil has been a commentator on digital business trends for CNBC and National Public Radio, and has been featured in the Wall Street Journal, The New York Times, Business Week, Forbes, the LA Times and Fortune Small Business.
 Kaleil has also been a featured interview guest on ABC’s Nightline UpClose, Charlie Rose and the Oprah Winfrey Show.
 He was recently named as one of Hispanic Magazine’s 100 Most Influential Hispanics and authored The Entrepreneur’s Success Kit: A 5-Step Lesson Plan to Create and Grow Your Own Business (St. Martin’s Press, 2005).